How Much is Your Diet Contributing to Climate Change?

 When forests thrive, they serve as types of sponges that can soak up carbon dioxide and return it to the atmosphere as clean, breathable oxygen.
 However, when humans decimate forests in order to make way for grazing cows, Mother Nature loses a bit of her ability to protect herself.
 So, essentially, every hamburger comes with a small but significant tax on the earth.
 So if you wonder if you’re eating a diet contributing to climate change, simply ask yourself: does it contain meat?

-Beyond the direct issues of climate change, eating meat also has other negative effects on the earth, although they’re not all directly aimed at the environment.
+Beyond the direct issues of climate change, meat negatively impacts the earth in other ways.
 When the globe continues to consume meat, portions of its population suffer.
 Approximately 35 percent of the world’s grains are used to fatten up livestock.
 Meanwhile, nearly 800 million people go underfed.
 If everyone is ever to move toward a happier and healthier earth, the reallocation of this food to people in need is an obvious step.

 Even worse, those people who are eating meat on a regular basis are at a much higher risk for diet-related diseases.
 So as they contribute to climate change in drastic ways, they also may unknowingly push the globe in an unhealthy direction.
-According to research, diabetes, heart disease and even cancer can all be linked to a high intake of red meat.
+Research shows a correlation between high red meat intake and diabetes, heart disease, and even cancer.

 About the author